shacron/carmel/README.md

         BLD_TARGET_AR=/path/to/llvm-ar \
         BLD_TARGET_CFLAGS="-target arm-linux-none -march=armv7 -mfloat-abi=hard"

+Adding `BUILD=debug` to the make command line or your environment will build with code optimizations disabled, for better symbolic debugging.
 Other overrideable options can control the build output.
 See the makefile for details.

     make install